Lighthit/Discord_Bot/AI/skill/tools-routing.md

 different failure modes and none of them substitutes for another.

 ---
+**⚠️ MANDATORY — Rule 1: file format Create
+When generating a filename for action=create:

+1. Single-date notes MUST use:
+   YYYY-MM-DD-title

+2. Date-range notes MUST use:
+   YYYY-MM-DD-YYYY-MM-DD-title
+   or
+   YYYY-MM-DD-DD-title (only if both dates are in the same month and year).

+3. A note MUST be treated as a date-range note whenever the user specifies:
+   - a date range,
+   - a deadline,
+   - an end date,
+   - a duration,
+   - or phrases such as:
+     "before ...",
+     "by ...",
+     "within ...",
+     "until ...",
+     "complete by ...",
+     "finish before ...".

-**⚠️ MANDATORY — Rule 1: content is truth, never filename or status-word alone**
+**⚠️ MANDATORY — Rule 2: content is truth, never filename or status-word alone**

 A note's filename/`note_path` only tells you *when the note was logged* — never a deadline, never a due date, never whether something is finished, paid, or completed.